nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 Pull the working end of your yarn and make sure it spins smoothly.
 I was surprised the bolt snap spun a full 360 degrees so easily.
 I thought for sure I would get some resistance.

 This was a really fast project to complete.
-I think I had about one hour of video footage before editing it down.
+I think I had about one hour of video footage before editing it.
 Between that and waiting for the glue to dry, this only took me a couple of hours.

 Now it's time for some crochet or knitting projects!